open-atmos/PyMPDATA-MPI/README.md

 In the cartesian example below (based on a test case from [Arabas et al. 2014](https://doi.org/10.3233/SPR-140379)), a constant advector field $u$ is used (and $G=1$).
-MPI (Message Passing Interface) is used for handling data transfers and synchronisation in the outer dimension, while multi-threading (using, e.g., OpenMP via Numba) is used in the inner dimension.
+MPI (Message Passing Interface) is used for handling data transfers and synchronisation with the domain decomposition across MPI workers done in either inner or in the outer dimension (user setting).
+Multi-threading (using, e.g., OpenMP via Numba) is used for shared-memory parallelisation within subdomains with further subdomain split across the inner dimension (PyMPDATA logic).
 In this example, two corrective MPDATA iterations are employed.

 ### 1 worker